 - Certain, disabling behavioral health conditions

-Once you’re declared as eligible, individuals with the above chronic conditions can enroll at any time if a local plan is available.
+Once declared eligible for a chronic condition, you can enroll at any time if a local plan is available.

 Extra Help for Seniors with Medicare